streamlit/docs/content/kb/using-streamlit/buttons.md

 ### Toggle button

-Perhaps you want a button to work like a toggle switch instead.
-Just set your callback function to reverse the boolean value you have saved in `st.session_state`:
+If you want a button to work like a toggle switch instead, set the callback function to reverse the boolean value saved in `st.session_state`:

 ```python
 import streamlit as st